werner291/marionette/readme.md

 # Marionette

-A library for motion planning, primarily intended for robotics, written in pure rust.
+A crate for motion planning, primarily intended for robotics, written in pure rust.

 ## Goals